 This underground fortress eventually had 13 levels constructed with natural caves and contained over 6,000 rooms, including a throne room, a reception chamber, a meeting room, a bakery, a forge, chapels and a huge church.

-The only way to get to this underground city was through a secret tunnel which started at the nearby Mtkvari River.
-It has been abandoned since the 16th century, but preserved for visitors, including the Church of Dormition, and various paintings depicting religious scenes.
+The only way to get to this underground city was through a secret tunnel that started at the nearby Mtkvari River.
+It has been abandoned since the 16th century but preserved for visitors, including the Church of Dormition, and various paintings depicting religious scenes.